raytung/AutoBackup/README.md

 Note:
 - Current date will be the backup file's name
-- This script is intended for my work at HWL, which will explain the mind boggling implementations.
+- This script is intended for my internship at HWL, which will explain the mind boggling implementations.